micmarsh/entangler-rest-api/entangler.md

 ;or something

 Now need a way to hook sockets up to ent serv.
 Look up how to actually socket in Ring, read up on ring wrappers, other functional concepts like above, go crazy

+sockets need an associtated entity id.
+Make some kind of conj function (? probs a more functional way to do it) so you can make entangler-server into an atom wherever the socket server is (or referenced from where socket server is)